Explore Northeastern – Information Session & Campus Tour

 The College of Arts, Media & Design is pleased to offer prospective students a one-hour presentation to hear from a passionate panel of artists, designers, architects, actors, and writers.
 Following the large presentation, smaller conversations hosted by representatives from the departments/majors are offered for those interested in getting more information about a specific program.
 Both the large and small presentations will allow prospective students time to ask questions and learn more about how CAMD prepares students for their creative industry of choice.

-Upcoming College of Arts, Media & Design sessions will be offered in the Admissions Visitor Center on September 5, October 3, November 7, and December 5.
+Upcoming College of Arts, Media & Design sessions will be offered in the Admissions Visitor Center on January 16, February 6, February 20, March 6, April 3, April 24, May 1, June 5.

 D’Amore-McKim School of Business